 The topic is deliberately broad, so projects will vary widely such as focusing on poverty, hunger, health, wellbeing, education, clean water, sanitation, energy, environment, inequalities, responsible production and consumption, peace or justice.

 The project could be based in a developed or developing country or between countries.
 You will need to use your creativity to design an innovative project that achieves social goals but is also profitable.
 Earning a profit ensures the venture is self-sustaining.

 You will receive an email at 01:00 GMT on April 21 with the names, countries and contact details of your eight team members.
 Your team will have three weeks to brainstorm an idea, undertake research and analysis, and write your proposal.

 One team member, usually from New Zealand, is tasked with getting the team started, but leadership may shift to other team members during the course of the contest.
 All other team members are peer leaders - taking joint responsibility for team performance, creativity, culture, engagement, decision making and conflict resolution.

 One team member submits the team proposal by May 12.
 All team members each submit their own one-page reflection of their peer-leadership contribution to the team.
 For leaders and co-leaders this is due on May 19.
 For all other team members it is due on May 14.
-All team members complete a 360 degree feedback of the peer-leadership contribution of their eight team members by May 27.
+All team members complete a 360 degree feedback of the peer-leadership contribution of their eight team members by May 19.

-If you are looking to become a social entrepreneur, and are keen to make your team's project happen in your country, then you may wish to apply for the New Venture Development Award by May 27.
+If you are looking to become a social entrepreneur, and are keen to make your team's project happen in your country, then you may wish to apply for the New Venture Development Award by May 19.
 The winner will receive NZ$4,000 to help get the venture started.
 You will be emailed your personal link to submit and application.

 Champion Peer-Leader - NZ$1,000